-Proto-Sound® 3.0 features are activated by sequences of Bell and Horn button pushes described below.
+Proto-Sound 3.0 features are activated by sequences of Bell and Horn button pushes described below.
 Please read the full descriptions of each feature before using it.
-To use these buttons to activate features rather than to blow the horn or ring the bell, you should tap the buttons very quickly with a 1⁄2-second pause between button presses.
+To use these buttons to activate features rather than to blow the horn or ring the bell, you should press the buttons firmly, but rapidly with a 1⁄2-second pause between button presses.
 You may need to practice your timing to make this work smoothly.

-Т iming Cha ırt
+Timing Chart

 Press 1⁄2 Sec.
 Press 1⁄2 Sec.
 Press

 Horn Pause Bell Pause Bell

 Short & Short & Short &

 Firm Firm Firm

 Total Time Lapse: 1 1⁄2 Seconds